Do I actually need social media?

 TikTok

-TikTok was created in 2016 and has 1 billion users – it is one of the fastest growing apps in the world, and has more daily visitors than Google and Facebook.
+TikTok was created in 2016 and has 1 billion users.
+It’s one of the fastest-growing apps in the world.
+And it has more daily visitors than Google and Facebook.
 And if you haven’t heard of it yet, #BookTok is taking the “book world” by storm, so it’s probably time to hop on the bandwagon!

 The target audience for TikTok is ages 16-24, with 60% of the users being under 25.
 However, keep in mind that YA and/or fantasy authors will absolutely perform the best on TikTok because those are the most popular genres on BookTok.
 But there are so many niches on TikTok, and BookTok specifically, that you can most likely find a world for your book on there somewhere, even if you don’t write YA or Fantasy.

-Also keep in mind that TikTok is known for videos focusing around humor, so you’ll be spending a lot of time making videos to go with funny, trending sounds, and showing your face a good bit!
+Also keep in mind that TikTok is known for humorous videos.
+You’ll spend a lot of time making videos to go with funny, trending sounds, and showing your face a good bit!
 It’s definitely an app you can have fun with, but wouldn’t be ideal if you don’t have time to regularly film videos and search the app for ideas or relatable content to make your own.

 Instagram